Designing InterVarsity’s Web Strategy

 The Data

-First we could clearly see that sites that with a variety of resources were increasing in usage compared to sites that had one type of resource.
+First, we could see that sites with a variety of resources were increasing in usage compared to sites that had one type of resource.

 Only 25% of the 42 sites were getting any kind of update at least 4x / year